Gorkha kingdom: Expansion campaign

 From the 1730s, the Gorkha Kingdom began expanding under King Nara Bhupal Shah, although most of the significant conquests occurred during the reign of his son, Prithvi Narayan Shah, starting in 1743.
 His campaigns were later continued by his younger son, Bahadur Shah.
 Over time, they extended their control over large areas to the east and west of Gorkha.

 Among their most important acquisitions was the wealthy Newar confederacy of Nepal Mandala, centered in the Kathmandu Valley.
 Beginning in the 1760s, the Gorkhalis imposed a blockade to weaken the valley’s kingdoms.
 In response, the Malla kings appealed to the British East India Company for assistance.
 In 1767, the Company sent an expedition led by Captain George Kinloch, which failed before reaching Kathmandu.

 The three Newar capitals—Kathmandu, Lalitpur, and Bhaktapur—fell to the Gorkhalis between 1768 and 1769.
 Prithvi Narayan Shah then declared Kathmandu the new capital of his unified kingdom.

 In 1788, the Gorkhalis turned their attention northward and invaded Tibet, seizing the towns of Kyirong and Kuti, and forcing the Tibetan government to pay tribute.
 When Tibet stopped the payments, the Gorkhas launched a second invasion in 1791, during which they looted the Tashilhunpo Monastery in Shigatse.
 In response, the Qing dynasty of China sent an army into Nepal.
 The Chinese forces advanced to Nuwakot but were halted due to stiff resistance and logistical challenges.

 The Gorkha regent Bahadur Shah requested military assistance from the British, including 10 howitzers, but the arms deal fell through.
-Eventually, peace was negotiated, and the Sino-Nepalese War concluded with the signing of the Treaty of Betrawati in 1792.
+Eventually, peace was negotiated, and the Sino-Nepalese War concluded with the signing of the Treaty of Betrawati in 1792 B.S.

 A later conflict, the Nepalese–Tibetan War (1855–1856), resulted in a Nepalese victory and the signing of the Treaty of Thapathali, which granted Nepal financial indemnities and trade privileges.

 By the early 19th century, the Gorkha dominion stretched from Kumaon and Garhwal in the west to Sikkim in the east.
 However, after their defeat in the Anglo-Nepalese War (1814–1816), the Gorkhalis were forced to sign the Treaty of Sugauli, ceding large territories to the British East India Company and reducing the kingdom to its current borders.